slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+> *"A man is as miserable as he thinks he is."
+-- Seneca*
 - As I began to love myself, my relationship with everyone changed.
 - depression hates a moving target.
 - having to go to school on your birthday and everyone pointing it out.